codeswithdeepak/LGMVIP-Projects/README.md

 So, as soon as we click on that button, It will fetch & load all the data of the users from the given API and then display user name, photo and mail id in the form of user card grid layout.

-Task 3 (Intermediate level Task) : We need to create a registration form whose data display on the same page using HTML, CSS & Javascript or ReactJS.01
+Task 3 (Intermediate level Task) : We need to create a registration form whose data display on the same page using HTML, CSS & Javascript or ReactJS